tofof/ckan-modlists/README.md

 * **Resonant Orbit Calculator** --- used to calculate how to place satellites into evenly-spaced locations along a single identical orbit
 * **Portrait Stats** --- makes it easier to see what a kerbal's profession is while you're in flight.
 * **TweakScale** --- lets you freely resize many parts.
 Their cost, mass, and capacity get scaled 'fairly' but many people still consider this mod a little cheaty.

+## Kopernicus
+Kopernicus is only used in these modlists to add rings to Jool.
+If you are near Jool, and want to see the rings, make sure Kopernicus isn't complaining at startup (it refuses to load at all on version mismatch).
+Otherwise, however, the warnings not to load your save can be safely ignored.

 ## Suggested configuration
 **IMPORTANT** *If toolbar button spam is annoying, see the Janitor's Closet tip at the very end.* **IMPORTANT**